Shivanikanodia/Fraud-Detection-Engine-/README.md

 Next, Moved to Xgboost for more complex model, implemented classifier using similar preoprocesor using scale_pos_weight, n_estimators, Max_depth, col_sample, sub_sample.

-##  Model Deployement and Model Hosting:
+##  Model Deployment and Model Hosting:

 Saved the XGBoost model as a .pkl file since it provided the best balance between precision and recall.
 Developed a lightweight API service to accept new inputs and return predictions instantly, and deployed it on AWS Elastic Beanstalk to monitor logs, thresholds, and performance drifts.